segmentio/segment-docs/src/connections/warehouses/catalog/postgres/index.md

     ![](images/rds3.png)

-6. Select whether or not you’d like to use the database for production purposes.
+6. Select whether or not you'd like to use the database for production purposes.

     There are two differences between the production and non-production options on this screen.